Renew & Restore Detox Kit

 Although basil is found on every continent, holy basil is indigenous to the Indian subcontinent.
 It is a bushy shrub that grows to about 18 inches in height.
 Its leaves are oval and serrated, with colors ranging from light green to dark purple, depending on the variety.
 In the wild, holy basil is an annual, but it can be kept as a perennial by trimming it before it forms seeds.
 The plant has delicate lavender-colored flowers, and its fruit consists of tiny rust-colored nuts.

-Holy basil’s oil has antioxidant properties that help reduce the damaging effects of stress and aging on the body.
-Studies have shown that it protects healthy cells from the toxicity of radiation and chemotherapy.
+Tulsi's oil has antioxidant properties that help reduce the damaging effects of stress and aging on the body.
+In addition to helping cope with stress, studies have shown that holy basil oil protects healthy cells from the toxicity of cancer treatment, such as radiation and chemotherapy.
 Holy basil also has anti-depression properties.
 Additionally, it has been shown to help people with:

 Holy basil carries the bitter, pungent, and astringent tastes, and generates a warming influence on the physiology.
-The herb is predominantly Kapha-reducing, but it can also be used to pacify Vata and Pitta.
+The holy basil leaf is predominantly Kapha-reducing, but it can also be used to pacify Vata and Pitta.
 It can, however, have a mildly Pitta-aggravating effect in people who are severely overheated.

 Use holy basil freely in your cooking and in making freshly brewed tea.
 If you’re making tea, simply cover 2 teaspoons of fresh holy basil with 1 cup of boiling water, and let it steep for about 5 minutes.
 Strain the leaves before drinking.